-If at any time during the academic year, the officers, advisor, or constitution changes, the president of the organization is obligated to submit the new information to the Office of Student Activities.
+Whenever there are changes to the organization's officers, advisor, or constitution, the organization must submit the new information to the Office of Student Activities.
 Constitutional changes are subject to review by two members of the Student Activities staff (one being the Director of Student Activities) and the Vice President for Student Affairs & Dean of Students, Failure to adhere to these requirements may result in the organization being declared inactive and their funds frozen until the items are updated and current.